-The staff member spoken with confirmed that they were knowledgeable about their specific roles and responsibilities in relation to adult protection and how they should report any concerns that they had.
+Discussion with staff members confirmed that they were knowledgeable about their specific roles and responsibilities in relation to adult protection and how they should report any concerns that they had.
 A flowchart was displayed in the manager's office, to assist staff in understanding the referral process.

 Tenants had been provided with information, in easy-read format, in relation to the different types of abuse.
-There had been no incidents referred to adult safeguarding since the date of the last inspection.
+There had been one incident opened under adult safeguarding since the date of the last inspection.
+A review of the records confirmed that this had been managed appropriately.
 Arrangements were in place to embed the new regional operational safeguarding policy and procedure into practice.
 The role of the Adult Safeguarding Champion (ASC) was discussed during the inspection and the inspector was advised that a senior manager within the organisation holds this responsibility and ensures that the organisation's safeguarding activity is in accordance with the regional policy and procedures.

-The manager advised that there no accidents or incidents had occurred since the date of the last inspection.
+A review of the accident and incident records confirmed that they had been managed appropriately and had been reported to the HSC Trust representatives in keeping with the Trust's procedures.
+Where patterns had been identified, it was noted that the agency requested a care review with the relevant professionals, to ensure that they were managing the risks appropriately.
+The review of the monthly quality monitoring records identified that there was good management oversight of incidents which occurred within the agency.
 During the inspection the inspector reviewed the agency's arrangements for identifying, managing and where possible eliminating unnecessary risk to the tenants health, welfare and safety.
 There was some evidence of positive risk taking in collaboration with the tenants and/or their representative, the agency and the HSC Trust.

-There were no restrictive practices in use by the agency on the day of the inspection.
+This was evident in the restrictive practice register, which identified regular review and the use of the least restrictive practices possible.